hackerwins/homepage-old/docs/index.md

 title: "About Yorkie"
 layout: docs
 category: "About Yorkie"
-order: 1
+order: 10
 ---

 ## About Yorkie

 Yorkie is an open source document store for building collaborative applications such as [Google Docs](https://docs.google.com/) and [Figma](https://www.figma.com/).
 To achieve that, Yorkie provides synchronization primitives such as JSON-like document([CRDT](https://crdt.tech/)) and Peer Awareness API.
+It also provides Admin API to manage documents as a document store.

 High-level overview of Yorkie is as follows: